sherwin-ad/my_tutorials/azure/AZ-400: Designing and Implementing Microsoft DevOps Solutions/az-400-lecture.md

 - Members with basic access+ and dashboard permissions or team admin/project admin can add, edit or manage a dashboard 7

+## Integrate  external tools

+**MESSAGING APPS**

+Microsoft Teams and Sl ack can be integrated with Azure DevOps

+- ﻿﻿Create a team
+- ﻿﻿Install Boards/Repos/Pipelines app or plugin
+- ﻿﻿Create a channel for

+### **MESSAGING: INTEGRATING AZURE DEVOPS BOARDS**

+- ﻿﻿**Authenticate:**
+   "@azure boards signin"
+   "/azboards signin"
+- ﻿﻿**Link channel to project:**
+   "@azure boards link <project url>"
+   "/azboards link < project url>"
+- ﻿﻿**Setup & manage subscriptions:**
+   "@azure boards subscriptions"
+   "/azboards subscriptions"

+### **MESSAGING: INTEGRATING AZURE DEVOPS PIPELINES**

+- ﻿﻿**Authenticate:**
+   "@azure pipelines signin"
+   "/azpipelines signin"
+- ﻿﻿**Monitor pipelines in a project:**
+   "@azure pipelines subscribe < project/pipeline url>"
+   "/azpipelines subscribe < project/pipeline url>"
+- ﻿﻿**Manage subscriptions:**
+   "@azure pipelines subscriptions"
+   "/azpipelines subscriptions"

+## SERVICE HOOKS

+These subscriptions can be used to integrate Azure DevOps with third-party services.

+- Triggered by a specific Azure DevOps Event.
+  Example: pushing code, build completing, etc.

+- You select a specific action a card/listto be performed.
+  Example: creating in Trello

+Webhooks are similar - they run with a trigger and as an action post JSON to an HTTP(S) endpoint

+## **SERVICE MANAGEMENT**

+- Service Management Tools can be connected to Azure with the IT Service Management Connector (ITSMC).

+### Supported ITSM tools:

+- Service Now
+- System Center Service Manager

+### Actions:

+Create work items based on Azure alerts, sync incident and change request data from ITSM tool to Azure log analytics workspace

+## Design an authentication strategy

+**AZURE ACTIVE DIRECTORY**

+- Identity and access management solution based in Azure cloud.

+- Provides authentication for internet services, applications and third-party SaaS applications.

+**Azure Tenant:** Represents a single organization.
+Automatically created upon signing up for a Microsoft cloud service subscription.

+**Identity**: Can be a user, application or server that may require authentication.

+**AZURE ACTIVE DIRECTORY AUTHENTICATION FEATURES**

+**Azure AD Domain Services**: Allows you to join Azure virtual machines to a domain without the need for domain controllers

+**Azure Application Management**: Allows you to register applications in an azure tenant to manage and secure access to the app

+**Azure Service Principal**: Provides an identity for applications running in Azure resources (such as VMs, containers, and more) so that they can connect to other AD resources.

+**Azure Managed Identity:**

+- ﻿﻿System-assigned
+- ﻿﻿User-assigned

+**AZURE ACTIVE DIRECTORY SECURITY FEATURES**

+**Azure AD Conditional Access: **Policies that enforce a set of rules/conditions to be satisfied in order to allow access

+**Azure Multi-Factor Authentication:**
+Additional form of identification during sign-in

+- ﻿﻿MS authenticator app,
+- ﻿﻿SMS,
+- ﻿﻿Voice call,
+- ﻿﻿OATH software/hardware token

+**Azure Privileged Identity Management:** Time-based and approval-based role activation to allow access to Azure AD and resources

+**AZURE ACTIVE DIRECTORY EXTERNAL IDENTITY FEATURES**

+**Azure AD Business to Customer (B2C):**

+- ﻿﻿Customers use their preferred social, enterprise, or local account identity

+- ﻿﻿Provides SSO access to applications and APls

+**Azure AD Business to Business (B2B):**

+- ﻿﻿Securely share applications and services with a guest by sending them an email invitation link
+- ﻿﻿Guest uses their own identity solution

 # Getting started with GIT

 https://git-scm.com/